armandofox/armandofox.github.io/_pages/mastergeek-theater.md

 ![](https://m.media-amazon.com/images/I/41diz9+N3FL.jpg){: .align-left .thumb}

-Imagine a virtual public space where anyone with a (free) account can post or reply to messages using PCs connected to the public telecommunications infrastructure.
+Imagine a virtual, free-to-use public forum on the Internet where anyone can post or reply to messages using connected PCs.
 Some of these sites are free and operated by hobbyists; others are commercial, and the site managers ranged from smart hobbyists to clueless get-rich-quick schemers who figured if they put some lame pr0n pictures on the site, people might pay a monthly fee for access.

 I'm referring, of course, to the Bulletin Board Systems (BBSes) of the 1980s.
 The PCs were, of course, TRS-80s and Apple IIs and IBM clones, connected to the communication network using analog landline modems running at 300, 1200, 2400, and ultimately 56K baud.
 It's easy to forget that as late as the 1990s, local phone service was metered, long-distance was unaffordable for most people, and having hundreds of simultaneously active users on a site meant maintaining racks of hundreds of modems.
 All the mini-dramas of the Internet---n00bs, pr0n, warez, flame wars, stupid handles, FLOSS vs. Micro$oft, trolls, clueless inve$tor$, foreign sites circumventing local rules---happened here first.

 # 1993-2000: Download: The True Story of the Internet